Information about table definitions is stored both in the

 InnoDB: Cannot find table test/child2 from the internal data dictionary InnoDB: of InnoDB though the .frm file for the table exists.
 Maybe you InnoDB: have deleted and recreated InnoDB data files but have forgotten InnoDB: to delete the corresponding .frm files of InnoDB tables?

-This means that there is an orphaned
+This means that there is an orphan

 file without a corresponding table inside

 InnoDB.
-You can drop the orphaned
+You can drop the orphan

 .frm file by deleting it manually.

 If MySQL exits in the middle of an

 TABLE operation, you may be left with an orphan

 temporary table that takes up space on your system.
 This section